 Brush the paint of your choice on the baked, cooled cookie.
 Before the paint dries, generously sprinkle on sanding sugar.
 When set, gently shake off excess sugar and use a dry brush to clean out crevices if needed.
 If the paint dried before the sprinkles were added, re-apply enough paint or a little sugar water to moisten the area you want the sprinkles to stick.
 (Always use brushes dedicated solely to food use.)

-I usually start with about a teaspoon to a Tablespoon of the powder as a little goes a long way.
+I usually start with about a teaspoon to a tablespoon of the powder, as a little goes a long way.
 Reconstitute the egg whites with a few drops of water at a time until you get your desired viscosity then add food colors.
-Note: The egg white powder is clumpy at first and takes awhile to absorb the water.
+Please note that the egg white powder is clumpy at first and takes awhile to absorb the water.
 You likely will need to stir and then let it sit and stir again a couple of times before it fully absorbs the water.
 You can add more water, if needed, once it absorbs the initial amount.
 I like to divide the egg wash into separate small containers to create a pallet of colors.
 I don't have a strong preference as to the type of food coloring used here.
-Gel, paste, powder or drops all work fine.
+Gel, paste, powder, or drops all work fine.
 Powdered egg yolks are used much the same as powdered egg whites, however, the base will be yellow.
 This can make some colors even richer.

 Paint made with egg white and egg yolk powder leave a sheen/glossy finish.
-(Note: if painted before baking the paint finish may crack in the oven which can be an interesting effect.)
+(Note: if painted before baking, the finish may crack in the oven--which can be an interesting effect.)
 If you plan on painting before baking, regular liquid egg whites or egg yolks are safe to use since they will no longer be raw.
 (Always use brushes dedicated solely to food use.)